 Periodontics Disease Treatment in Salem, OR

 Periodontal disease, commonly known as gum disease, is the inflammation of gums and bone structure surrounding the teeth primarily caused by bacterial infections.
-In the initial stages, it is known as gingivitis which involves red and bleeding gums.
-If left untreated, this matures to form a serious periodontal disease which may result in teeth loss.
+In the initial stages, it is known as gingivitis, which involves red and bleeding gums.
+If left untreated, this matures to form a serious periodontal disease in Salem, OR, which may result in teeth loss.

 What Causes Periodontal Disease?